Leasehold Advice

 The Leasehold Reform (Ground Rent) Act 2022 capped ground rent on most new long leases of residential premises granted on or after 30 June 2022 at a peppercorn.
 It applies only to new leases granted from that date; existing leases continue on their original terms.

 The Leasehold and Freehold Reform Act 2024 is the big reform Act.
-It has been brought into force in stages: building-safety and service-charge provisions in July 2024, the abolition of the two-year ownership requirement in January 2025, and the Right to Manage changes in March 2025.
+It has been brought into force in stages: building-safety provisions in July 2024, the abolition of the two-year ownership requirement on 31 January 2025 and the Right to Manage changes on 3 March 2025.
 The marriage value abolition, the 990-year extension, the wider valuation reforms and several other parts are not yet in force.
 There is no confirmed commencement date.

 The Renters' Rights Act 2025 is primarily about the rented sector but closed a specific trap that had been catching long-leaseholders whose ground rent crossed a threshold.
-The relevant provision came into force on 1 May 2026.
+The relevant provision (section 31) came into force on 27 December 2025.

-A draft Commonhold and Leasehold Reform Bill is in development, supported by the Law Commission's detailed proposals, and would aim to make commonhold the default for new flats and to cap ground rents on existing leases.
+A draft Commonhold and Leasehold Reform Bill was published in January 2026, supported by the Law Commission's detailed proposals.
+It would make commonhold the default for new flats and cap ground rents on most existing leases at £250 a year, falling to a peppercorn 40 years after the cap commences.
 It is not yet law and there is no confirmed timetable.

 Further Reading